A list of the top 10 things to do in Mongolia with reasons by Nomadic Trails Mongolia.

 8. Experience the Golden Eagle Festival

-Want to stay in a ger but also have a once in a lifetime experience with the great Eagle Masters and be a part of the locals of the west?
+Want to stay in a ger but also have a once-in-a-lifetime experience with the great Eagle Masters and be a part of the locals of the west?
 Search no further.

 Enjoy smaller festivals with fewer tourists and more local crowds at the Local Golden Eagle Festival.
 These festivals are so full of color from the traditional costumes of Kazakh and Mongolian tribes.
-With slightly more equine games such as Horse archery, female horse rider competitions this local festival will offer you the experience of a lifetime you have been looking for.
+With slightly more equine games such as Horse archery, and female horse rider competitions this local festival will offer you the experience of a lifetime you have been looking for.

 See our “Eagle Festival Tour Mongolia”

 There are many styles of monasteries that you can see here in Mongolia, such as Tibetan, Chinese, and of course Mongolian.